On orthogonal local models of Hodge type

 Below we discuss how we derive the equations of the above theorem and then we give the main ingredients of the proof.
 We write $ S_0, S_1$ for the antidiagonal matrices of size $ d $,

 and we define the ideal

 Our first step is to show that an affine chart of the PZ local model around the worst point is given as a closed subscheme of the quotient ${\rm M}=\mathcal{O}[X]/I^{\text{naive}}$.
 We do this in Section 3.
-Then, the affine chart of the local model $\Mloc$ is the flat closure of the generic fiber of ${\rm M}$ in ${\rm M}$.
-This flat closure is obtained by adding certain equations to $I^{\text{naive}}$: Set